Deploying the GlusterFS parallel file system in high availability mode

 to2

-. - If you specified a name other than the default one when creating the SSH key pair, under
+. - If you specified a non-default name when creating the SSH key pair, under

 local_pubkey_path